CodeRookie0/CodeRookie0/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/73159092/106097036-9e8f2980-615c-11eb-9860-5aa437be7fc9.gif">

 I am a student at the University of Lodz, Poland.
 I like programming and learning new things.
 I am currently looking for my passion, so I try to program in different programming languages ​​and try myself in everything.
 But I am mostly focused on C#.
-<p align="left">Next year I will be studying 3D visualization at university.
-I'm looking forward to this :)

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=maryia-sh&label=Profile%20views&color=0e75b6&style=flat" alt="maryia-sh" /> </p>